Any HTTP client

 -H "Content-Type: application/pdf" \

---data-binary @invoice.pdfSubmit the log
+--data-binary @invoice.pdfSubmit the output

 curl -X POST https://tracira.com/api/logs \